 Described as "funny, confident and stylish" by Opera News, Claudia Rosenthal is gaining attention for her vocal versatility and passionate performances of opera, oratorio, and concert works.

-Recently, she received the George London Award from the 45th Annual George London Foundation Competition and the 2017 Sullivan Foundation Singer Award from the Matheus Sullivan Foundation Competition.
-She was also an Eastern Region Finalist and the recipient of the 2015 Rohatyn Great Promise Award at the Metropolitan Opera National Council Auditions, and won First Prize and the Irene Patti Memorial Award (for an exceptional soprano) at Florida Grand Opera's Young Patronesses of the Opera National Voice Competition.
+She recently received the George London Award from the George London Foundation Competition and the Sullivan Foundation Singer Award from the Matheus Sullivan Foundation Competition.
+She was also an Eastern Region Finalist and the recipient of the Rohatyn Great Promise Award at the Metropolitan Opera National Council Auditions, and won First Prize and the Irene Patti Memorial Award (for an exceptional soprano) at Florida Grand Opera's Young Patronesses of the Opera National Voice Competition.

-In the summer of 2015, she appeared as a Young Artist with Opera on the Avalon, singing the Governess in The Turn of the Screw.
-Previous seasons’ highlights include Musetta (La bohème), Giulietta (I Capuleti e i Montecchi), Clorinda (La cenerentola), and Brigitta (Iolanta) with Yale Opera; Cobweb (A Midsummer Night’s Dream) and Stella (Les contes d’Hoffmann) as a Studio Artist at Wolf Trap Opera Company; and Nannetta (Falstaff) and Norina (Don Pasquale) as a Young Artist at The Mannes Opera.
+Claudia has appeared with Opera on the Avalon, singing the Governess in The Turn of the Screw.
+Other previous seasons’ highlights include Musetta (La bohème), Giulietta (I Capuleti e i Montecchi), Clorinda (La cenerentola), and Brigitta (Iolanta) with Yale Opera; Cobweb (A Midsummer Night’s Dream) and Stella (Les contes d’Hoffmann) with Wolf Trap Opera Company; and Nannetta (Falstaff) and Norina (Don Pasquale) with The Mannes Opera.

-Claudia has sung a wide range of art song and concert repertoire, and has given recitals at Mannes College, Yale University, and most recently in Paris under the auspices of the Arts Arena.
-She has performed with the Yale Symphony Orchestra as the soprano soloist in Mahler’s Second Symphony and made her professional debut performing in Handel’s Messiah with the Hartford Symphony Orchestra.
-She also made her Carnegie Hall debut with the Yale in NY concert series, singing Paul Hindemith’s cantata Die Serenaden.
+Claudia has sung a wide range of art song and concert repertoire, and has given recitals at Mannes College, Yale University, Pittsburgh Opera, and in Paris under the auspices of the Arts Arena.
+She made her Carnegie Hall debut with the Yale in NY concert series, singing Paul Hindemith’s cantata Die Serenaden.
 Critics called it “…a stunning performance, and one feels that even the stoic Mr. Hindemith might have shed a tear in appreciation.”
+She has also performed with the Yale Symphony Orchestra as the soprano soloist in Mahler’s Second Symphony and made her professional debut performing in Handel’s Messiah with the Hartford Symphony Orchestra.

 Claudia holds degrees from Yale University, The Hartt School, Mannes College the New School for Music, and the Yale School of Music.
-In addition to her recent wins at the George London Foundation Competition and the Metropolitan Opera National Council Auditions, she has received prizes including The Alumni Prize from the Yale School of Music, The Richard F. Gold Career Grant from The Shoshana Foundation, and a Grant Winner from The Schuyler Foundation for Career Bridges.
+In addition to her wins at the George London Foundation Competition, The Sullivan Foundation, and the Metropolitan Opera National Council Auditions, she has received prizes including The Richard F. Gold Career Grant from The Shoshana Foundation, The Alumni Prize from the Yale School of Music, and a Top Grant Winner from The Schuyler Foundation for Career Bridges.
 She has received additional prizes from The Jensen Foundation, The Giulio Gari Foundation, and the Opera Theater of Connecticut Amici Competition.